Choosing the Right Wedding Photographer

 After choosing your budget the other big thing to consider is style.
 This comes down to your personal taste.
 The latest trend in wedding photography is dark and moody with muted colors and crushed whites.
 Before that it was the “bright & airy” with lots of golden light.
 There are also the more timeless traditional styles as well as documentary/photojournalistic styles that focus more on capturing moments.

 It can often help to see how different photographers images look in venues that are similar to yours.

 Another often underrated aspect of choosing the right wedding photographer is personality.
 You will spend a lot of time with your photographer on your wedding day, so its important that your personalities mesh and you don’t choose someone who is going to drive you nuts or add stress to your day.
 Personally, I am a naturally laid back person, as a documentary style photographer this helps me be unobtrusive and capture moments that might otherwise be missed or not even happen.
 There are also times when a photographer needs to take a bit of control and do so without ruffling any feathers.
 Wedding days can be a rollercoaster and its important for a photographer to be able remain calm and be a rock of positivity no matter what is going on around them.

 Our style is a cinematic documentary style.
-We aim to tell a story with our photos but that story unfolds as they day progresses and is not directed by us.
+We aim to tell a story with our photos.
+That story unfolds as they day progresses and is not directed by us.
 Capturing real moments as they unfold naturally is the goal.
 We also do some lightly posed portraits during the day and always love a good epic sunset photo of the bride and groom.
 The colors are bright, contrasty, and real.
 The black and white images are crisp and put the focus on the moment.

 Have any questions or just want to learn more?
 Feel free to send any questions in the form below.
-Also mention this article in your inquiry and you’ll be eligible to win $500 towards your wedding photography collection.